Dr. Eric Klumb explains common symptoms associated with sleep apnea and treatment options to reduce its life-threatening health risks.

 Eureka, MO — More than 18 million Americans are affected by sleep apnea, according to the National Sleep Foundation.
 Obstructive sleep apnea occurs when a person stops breathing in their sleep due to blocked air passageways.
 It can also be responsible for excessive snoring.
-Drs.
-Jack Griffin and Eric Klumb of Eureka Smiles say sleep apnea and snoring typically occur because muscles and tissues in oral and nasal passages become too relaxed, leading to narrowed air passages.
+Dr. Eric Klumb of Eureka Smiles says sleep apnea and snoring typically occur because muscles and tissues in oral and nasal passages become too relaxed, leading to narrowed air passages.
 The condition can lead to severe health issues – and even sudden death – because of lack of oxygen to the brain.
 The dentists believe it is important to raise awareness about the risks and symptoms of sleep apnea, as well as the advanced treatment options that are available for the condition.

 About Eric R. Klumb, DDS